yaoqs/Awesome-Github-Roster/README.md

 - [REDALERT 红警](https://github.com/electronicarts/CnC_Remastered_Collection)
 - [warriorjs](https://github.com/olistic/warriorjs) 🏰 An exciting game of programming and Artificial Intelligence
 - [The-Powder-Toy](https://github.com/The-Powder-Toy/The-Powder-Toy) Written in C++ and using SDL, The Powder Toy is a desktop version of the classic 'falling sand' physics sandbox, it simulates air pressure and velocity as well as heat. [website](http://powdertoy.co.uk/)
+- [VCMI](https://github.com/vcmi/vcmi) is an open-source recreation of Heroes of Might & Magic III engine, giving it new and extended possibilities.
+Homepage: https://vcmi.eu/

 ## 其他
 <a id="markdown-%E5%85%B6%E4%BB%96" name="%E5%85%B6%E4%BB%96"></a>